 - The gasket should be Gas-Liquid tight so that it does not leak or cause emissions.

-- The gaskets should not creep under influence of stress and temperature.
+- The gaskets should not creep under the influence of stress and temperature.
 This could result in lower bolt stresses and possible leakage.

 - The resilience of the gasket should take static and dynamic effects due to stress, temperature, and pressure.